luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 The question-word "Who" in this example is like a :code:`VariableNode`.
 When the question is matched against the statement, the relative gramatical position of the word "Who" indicates which part of the statement will appropriately answer the question.

-So, another intuition for :code:`MeetLink` is that it takes an ungrounded expression and returns a grounded expression.
+So, another intuition for :code:`MeetLink` and :code:`QueryLink` is that they take an ungrounded expression and produce a grounded expression.
 Or said another way, it takes a question and returns an answer.

 So let's flip our previous question inside out.
 Consider this query: